danpla/dpscreenocr/doc/manual.md

  *  **The recognized text contains garbage**

-    * Make sure that you use the minimal set of [languages] needed to recognize the text.
+    Make sure that you use the minimal set of [languages] needed to recognize the text.
 Don't enable languages just in case: this will dramatically reduce the accuracy of recognition.

  *  **Pressing the [hotkey] has no effect**

     * This hotkey is probably used by another program.
 Try to choose another key combination.

-    * Are you using Wayland?
+    * (Unix) Are you using Wayland?
 It's not yet supported.
 If possible, switch to X11 session.

+ *  **Texts are not added to the history**

+    Make sure that "[Add text to history]" is enabled in the [Actions tab].

- *  **"[Run executable]" action has no effect**
+ *  **"Run executable" has no effect**

-    * Make sure you have execute permission.
-Run `chmod u+x your_executable...`.

-    * If your executable is a script, make sure it starts with a proper [shebang][].

     * Make sure that the "Run executable" entry contains either an absolute path to the executable, or just the name of the executable that resides in one of the paths of the `PATH` environment variable.

- *  **Texts are not added to the history**

-    * Make sure that "[Add text to history]" is enabled in the [Actions tab].
+    * (Windows) Are you trying to use a batch file (".bat" or ".cmd")?
+      This is not allowed for security reasons.
+Please use Python or another scripting language instead.

+    * (Unix) Make sure you have execute permission.
+Run `chmod u+x executable...`.

+    * (Unix) If your executable is a script, make sure it starts with a proper [shebang][].

+ *  **"Run executable" hangs dpScreenOCR**

+    This happens because dpScreenOCR waits for the executable to exit.
+    You can disable waiting with the
+    `action_run_executable_wait_to_complete` option as described in
+    the "[Tweaking]" section.

+ *  **(Windows) "Run executable" opens the script in a text editor instead of running it**

+    See [Creating file associations].

+ *  **(Windows) "Run executable" runs the script without an argument**

+    See [Creating file associations].